 Village Views in Sandwich

-After an epic ride across the Cape Cod Canal we’ll ride through the Cape’s oldest town, the village of Sandwich--about to celebrate its 380th birthday later this year!
+After an epic view from the bridge that takes us across the Cape Cod Canal, we’ll ride through the Cape’s oldest town, the village of Sandwich--about to celebrate its 380th birthday later this year!
 Ride past the town’s elegantly weathered wooden homes, and the beautifully reconstructed Dexter Grist Mill, where you’ll encounter that understated charm that draws us back to the Cape every year.

 Breezing Through the Bay

-Taking the harbor cruise across Lewis Bay is one of those essential Cape Cod experiences; relax as the ferry takes you across the bay’s calm waters, breathing in the gentle sea breezes that sweep in off of the Atlantic Ocean.
-Learn about the area’s fascinating history as you cruise through small channels past piers, small villages, sandy shores, and lighthouses, which eventually give way to the open harbor, where the sight of gliding sailboats and views of the opulent but stately Kennedy Compound might seduce you into scanning the real estate section of the Cape Cod Times when you get back to the shore…
+A harbor cruise across Lewis Bay is one of those essential Cape Cod experiences; relax as the ferry takes you through the bay’s calm waters, breathing in the gentle sea breezes that sweep in off of the Atlantic Ocean.
+Learn about the area’s fascinating history as you cruise through small channels past piers, small villages, sandy shores, and lighthouses.
+Eventually we'll enter the open harbor, where the sight of gliding sailboats, yachts, and views of the opulent but stately Kennedy Compound might convince you to start scanning the real estate section of the Cape Cod Times when you get back to the shore…

 Cape Cod Flavors

-If you know anything about Cape Cod, you know this region is synonymous with seafood--whether it’s the sweet scallops harvested from the bay, Wellfleet beloved oysters, or the region’s famous fried clams and steamed lobster, you are in for a feast you won’t forget.
-A lunch at one of the Cape’s old school, seafood-with-a-view spots like The Lobster Boat has something for everyone--and if bivalves and crustaceans aren’t your cup of chowdah, don’t worry--there are plenty of pastas, grilled steaks, and chicken for you landlubbers, as well as vegetarian options.
+After you've worked up an appetite, you'll have time to sample some of the Cape's fresh seafood--whether it’s the sweet scallops harvested from the bay, Wellfleet's beloved oysters, or the region’s famous fried clams and steamed lobster, you are in for a feast you won’t forget.
+A lunch at one of the Cape’s old school, seafood-with-a-view spots like The Lobster Boat offers something for everyone--and if bivalves and crustaceans aren’t your cup of chowdah, don’t worry--there are plenty of pastas, grilled steaks, and chicken for you landlubbers, as well as vegetarian options.

 A Site to Sight-Sea